Leveraging conservation expertise for resilient coastlines

 https://www.sciencedirect.com/science/article/pii/S0301479724030512

-TNC will collaborate with Catalyst Conversations to present, “Our Oceans, Our Coasts and Us,” a thought-provoking event connecting art and science to explore addressing climate change along our coasts.
-Current TNC-CSI Postdoc Jessica Griffin is one of the event’s featured panelists.
-To learn more, visit the event website at:
+In March 2025, the Nature Conservancy of MA collaborated with Catalyst Conversations to present, “Our Oceans, Our Coasts and Us,” a thought-provoking event connecting art and science to explore addressing climate change along our coasts.
+Current TNC-CSI Postdoc Jessica Griffin was one of the event’s featured panelists.
+The panel featured short presentations and a powerful panel conversation to packed auditorium space in Cambridge’s Foundry space.
+The event recording is available in full on the event website at:

 https://www.catalystconversations.org/upcoming-events-winter25